huggingface/blog/intro-graphml.md

 ## Graph Neural Networks

-Neural networks can generalize to unseen data.
+Neural networks can generalise to unseen data.
 Given the representation constraints we evoked earlier, what should a good neural network be to work on graphs?

 It should: